aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 ### Sample Data Collection for Testing

-The Carbon Data Lake Quick Start application comes with sample data for testing successful deployment of the application and can be found in the `sample-data` directory.
+The carbon data lake guidance with sample code comes with sample data for testing successful deployment of the application and can be found in the `sample-data` directory.

-## What it does

-This Quick Start provides core functionality to accelerate data ingestion, processing, calculation, storage, analytics and insights.
-The following list outlines the current capabilities and limitations of the Carbon Data Lake Quick Start.
-Please submit a PR to request additional capabilities and features.
-We appreciate your feedback as we continue to improve this offering.

-### Capabilities

-The following list of capabilities covers current capabilities as recorded and updated August 2022:

-1. Accepts CSV formatted data inputs as S3 upload to Carbon Data Lake Landing Bucket
-2. Accepts mult-part and standard upload via S3 CLI, Console, and other programmatic means
-3. Accepts single file upload via AWS Amplify console with optional web application
-4. Provides daily data compaction at midnight in local time
-5. Performs calculation using pre-built sample emissions factor calculator lookup table
-6. Can accept new calculator lookup table and data model with required updates to JSON files for data quality AND calculator.

 ## 💲 Cost and Licenses